SamsonAmos/How_to_build_a_seed_marketplace_with_celo_and_javascript/README.md

 The code changes the directory in the command line interface to the root directory for us to install the dependencies that comes with the boilerplate.

-To install all the dependencies we type the code below and hit enter.
+3. install all the dependencies by running the code below:

 ```bash
 npm install
 ```

 Installing all dependencies might take a while.
-After the dependencies have been installed, we can start up the server by running the code:
+After the dependencies have been installed.

+4. Start up the server by running the code:

 ```bash
 npm run dev